M4GNV5/libjitas/README.md

 //this is the conext struct passed to all functions
 //you have to set 'ptr' to a pointer where the assembled instructions will be written
-//and 'resolver', a function that will be used by jitas_link to resolve symbols typedef struct
+//and 'resolver' to a function that will be used by jitas_link to resolve symbols typedef struct
 {
 	int line;